dongood/ngHighcharts/README.md

 ---- | -----------
 type | Type of chart to create.
 See highchart's documentation. chart-options | Optional.
 A custom chartOptions object, use `highchart.defaultOptions()` to generate the default object. data | Recommended but optional.
 Object that contains the labels and series data used to render the chart.
 Assign to a `$scope` model, changes to the model will be automatically reflected in the chart.
-See more info below. xaxis-title | Defaults to `''`.
-Title to use for the x-axis. yaxis-title | Defaults to `''`.
-Title to use for the y-axis. height | Defaults to `400`.
+See more info below.
+Overwrites settings from `chart-options`. xaxis-title | Defaults to `''`.
+Title to use for the x-axis.
+Overwrites settings from `chart-options`. yaxis-title | Defaults to `''`.
+Title to use for the y-axis.
+Overwrites settings from `chart-options`. height | Defaults to `400`.
 Height of the chart.
-Chart expands to fill the width of it's container. marker | Defaults to `true`.
-Display the plot marker. legend | Defaults to `true`.
-Display the legend. chart-title | Defaults to `''`.
+Chart expands to fill the width of it's container.
+Overwrites settings from `chart-options`. marker | Defaults to `true`.
+Display the plot marker.
+Overwrites settings from `chart-options`. legend | Defaults to `true`.
+Display the legend.
+Overwrites settings from `chart-options`. chart-title | Defaults to `''`.
 Title to display above the chart.
-Not recommended; instead use your own markup skills to create a title. chart-subtitle | Defaults to `''`.
+Not recommended; instead use your own markup skills to create a title.
+Overwrites settings from `chart-options`. chart-subtitle | Defaults to `''`.
 Subtitle to display above the chart.
 Not recommended; instead use your own markup skills to create a title.
+Overwrites settings from `chart-options`.